-You can remediate ESX/ESXi hosts against a single attached upgrade baseline at a time.
-You can upgrade or migrate all hosts in your vSphere inventory by using a single upgrade baseline containing an ESXi 5.5 image.
+You can remediate ESXi hosts against a single attached upgrade baseline at a time.
+You can upgrade all hosts in your vSphere inventory by using a single upgrade baseline containing an ESXi 6.7 image .

-To upgrade or migrate hosts, use the ESXi installer image distributed by VMware with the name format VMware-VMvisor-Installer-5.5.0-build_number.x86_64.iso or a custom image created by using Image Builder.
+To upgrade hosts, use the ESXi installer image distributed by VMware with the name format VMware-VMvisor-Installer-6.7.0-build_number.x86_64.iso or a custom image created by using vSphere ESXi Image Builder.

 To remediate a host against an upgrade baseline, attach the baseline to the host.

-- On the Remediation Selection page of the Remediate wizard, select the upgrade baseline to apply.
+- On the Select baselines page of the Remediate wizard, from the Individual Baselines by Type section, select Upgrade Baselines, and select the upgrade baseline to apply.

-- (Optional) Select the hosts that you want to remediate and click Next.
+- Select the target hosts that you want to remediate and click Next.

 If you have chosen to remediate a single host and not a container object, the host is selected by default.

-- (Optional) On the ESXi 5.5 Upgrade page, select the option to remove any installed third-party software modules that are incompatible with the upgrade and ignore warnings about unsupported devices on the host in order to continue with the remediation.
+- (Optional) On the Advanced options page, select the option to ignore warnings about unsupported devices on the host, or no longer supported VMFS datastore to continue with the remediation.

 - Click Next.

-- On the Host Remediation Options page, from the Power state drop-down menu, you can select the change in the power state of the virtual machines and virtual appliances that are running on the hosts to be remediated.
+- On the Host Remediation Options page, from the Power state drop-down menu, you can select the change in the power state of the virtual machines that are running on the hosts to be remediated.

 A host cannot enter maintenance mode until virtual machines on the host are powered off, suspended, or migrated with vMotion to other hosts in a DRS cluster.

 Some updates require that a host enters maintenance mode before remediation.
-Virtual machines and appliances cannot run when a host is in maintenance mode.
+Virtual machines cannot run when a host is in maintenance mode.

 - (Optional) Select Disable any removable media devices connected to the virtual machine on the host.